rtmdrr/replicability-analysis-NLP/README.md

 The Algorithm will output:

 1. An estimation (K estimator) of the number of datasets with a significant effect according to the chosen procedure (Bonferroni or Fisher).
 2. The indices of the datasets recognized by the Holm procedure (Rejection list).
-Note: the first index in the output of the Holm procedure is 0.

 ### Example
 ```